fabandmina/fabandmina.github.io/content/blogs/trip/marseille.en.md

 ### Living costs
 {{< score 3 >}}

+France is a costly country compared to its neighbours, and especially at the time of writing as the conflict between Ukraine and Russia caused a surge in prices.

+For our household of two, we spent between 500 and 600 euro per month for our food.
+We prepared our meals most of the time.
+We do not have meat or fishes, but we tried to shop fresh and organic products whenever possible.

+Regarding our accommodation, it was a studio of about 25 square meters and the rent was about 550 euros per month, water and rubbish collection was included.
+Additionally, we paid 10 euros per month, for the house insurance.
+The apartment was conveniently located in the middle of many businesses and at the junction of several bus lines.
+As a bonus, the beach was a 30 second walk away from our doorstep.
+You can expect similar prices for this kind of accommodations inside Marseille in average.

+Electricity cost us 30 euros per month.
+However, we probably use much less power than the average household.
+For instance, we do not turn on the heater in winter.

+During our stay, we also subscribed to internet.
+The bundle for a fiber optics connection and a 4G/5G subscription was 40 euros per month.
+However, the telecommunication offers are changing every year, and depending on your needs, you might be good with just a smartphone data plan.

+Commuting can be cheap if you decide to subscribe to a frequent public transport plan.
+I paid 480 euros for a yearly subscription that gave me access to buses, metros, trams, rental bicycles and even local trains.
+Half of it was charged to my employer directly, as it is common practice in France.
+I would not recommend using your personal car in Marseille.
+Fuel and tolls are pricy and it is difficult to park downtown.
+The city council is also trying to reduce the air pollution by only allowing a certain category of cars inside the city.

 ### Fitting in with the locals
 {{< score 5 >}}

+People in Marseille are friendly and outgoing.
+They engage with strangers easily and do not mind the language barriers.
+Also, the city is really cosmopolitan and the sight of foreigners is nothing uncommon.
+We have never encountered any troubles with the inhabitants of any sorts.
+It was rather the opposite as they often spontaneously offer assistance whenever you seem in difficulty.
+As everywhere in France, you need to be aware of pickpockets and thieves and although a few areas are to avoid, the city is mostly secure.

+### Weather in Marseille

 ### {{< translate "food" >}}
 {{< score 4 >}}